 Cut the chicken breasts into 1-inch pieces.
 Season with salt and pepper.
 Melt the butter in a very large skillet over medium-high heat.
-Add the chicken, in batches if necessary, and sauté until nicely browned on the outside, but still a bit pink inside, about 4 minutes (the pieces don’t have to be browned on all sides; two sides is fine).
-Remove the chicken and set aside on a plate.
+Add the chicken, in batches if necessary, and sauté until nicely browned on the outside but still a bit pink inside, about 4 minutes per batch (the pieces don’t have to be browned on all sides; two sides is fine).
+Transfer the chicken to a plate and set aside.

 Do not clean the pan!
 Those brown bits on the bottom of the pan are going to add flavor to the sauce.
-Add the garlic to the pan and sauté over medium heat until you can smell it, 30 seconds.
+Add the garlic to the pan and sauté over medium heat until fragrant, 30 seconds.

 Stir in the warm cream or half-and-half and the browned chicken with any juices that have accumulated on the plate.
 Cover and simmer, stirring occasionally, until the pasta is tender, most of the liquid has been absorbed, and the chicken is cooked through, about 4 minutes more.